• Link to Facebook

 The Spirit of Queensland pulls into Tully Railway Station.

-A slow yet mesmerizing rail journey
+A slow yet mesmerising rail journey

 Picture this – a long-haul rail journey from Maryborough to Townsville and Tully, surrounded by breathtaking scenery and wildlife.
 It was a peaceful escape from the daily grind, allowing me to truly relax and take in the beauty around me.